latrop/sdss_downloader/README.md

 parameter turned on package will automatically delete these fields.
 One can keep them by omitting this parameter.

+    -t, --trim
+Crop (trim) image of galaxy to size given in the fourth column of the input file.
+Result is square FITS file with size 2*r and with galaxy located at the centre of the image.

     -p, --ps
 Download psFields files (if you want to get a PSF data).
 Will be stored into downloads/ps directory.